WSU-kduncan/s24cicd-thornburyjac/Project4/README-CI.md

 Run this command to remove images (-f to force): `sudo docker rmi <CONTAINER_NAME>`

+Run this command to burn the mound of dead containers: `sudo docker container prune`

 ## Part 1: Resources used

 https://docs.docker.com/engine/install/ubuntu/ Site used to install Docker in WSL Ubuntu